- Thomas J Langan, MD

 - Addenbrooke's Hospital, Cambridge, UK

 Krabbe disease (globoid cell leukodystrophy) is a rare autosomal recessive lysosomal storage disorder (table 1) caused by the deficiency of galactocerebrosidase.
 This topic will review the clinical aspects of Krabbe disease.
 Other lysosomal storage disorders are discussed separately.
-(See "Neurologic manifestations of Fabry disease" and "Gaucher disease: Pathogenesis, clinical manifestations, and diagnosis" and "Metachromatic leukodystrophy" and "Mucopolysaccharidoses: Clinical features and diagnosis" and "Mucopolysaccharidoses: Complications and management" and "Overview of Niemann-Pick disease".)
+(See "Neurologic manifestations of Fabry disease" and "Gaucher disease: Pathogenesis, clinical manifestations, and diagnosis" and "Metachromatic leukodystrophy" and "Mucopolysaccharidoses: Clinical features and diagnosis" and "Mucopolysaccharidoses: Complications" and "Overview of Niemann-Pick disease".)

 Krabbe disease (globoid cell leukodystrophy) is a rare autosomal recessive disorder caused by the deficiency of the enzyme galactocerebrosidase (GALC), also known as galactosylceramidase.
 Galactocerebrosidase is responsible for the liposomal hydrolysis of galactolipids formed during white matter myelination.
 The pathologic changes in the peripheral and central nervous system (globoid cell formation and decreased myelin) are hypothesized to result from the toxic nature of accumulated psychosine (galactosylsphingosine), which cannot be degraded because of the galactocerebrosidase deficiency [1,2].
 Many aspects of the pathophysiology of Krabbe disease are unknown.

 The galactosylceramidase gene (GALC), also known as the galactocerebrosidase gene, is located on chromosome 14q31 .
 More than 70 GALC mutations, including numerous small deletions and insertions, have been identified in patients with all clinical types of Krabbe disease .
 Some mutations result in the infantile type if found homozygous or with another severe mutation, and one mutation predicts a less severe phenotype.
 However, genotype-phenotype correlations are not well established for Krabbe disease, with the exception of patients who are homozygotes for the most common deletion, or those who have other truncation, frameshift, or nonsense mutations .